lsst-dm/dmtn-295/index.md

 Per-package CI is performed using GitHub actions.
 There are a number of template actions that are supported by BET.
+These actions can evolve over time and be integrated into BET processes.
 Additionally, there are more complex actions used by packages that can obtain dependencies without having to depend on pipelines code.

-These actions can evolve over time and be integrated into BET processes.
+### Git Repository Health

+BET enforces consistent repository configurations for science pipelines packages which includes branch protection settings and required workflows.
+Sometimes, following a policy change, automated scripts supported by BET can be used to bulk configure repositories.

 ### Python Bindings